As is so often the case, Charlie Goodwin had no idea that this was the day that would change the rest of his life.

 She leaned into him and rested her forehead against his.
 They sat and held each other until the silence was suddenly shattered by Zach bursting into the room.

-He was smiling so big that his eyes crinkled.
+He was smiling so big that his eyes were crinkling.
 “I told you!
 I told both of you that you were perfect for each other!”

 Donna called out from the kitchen.
 “I’m sorry.
 I just couldn’t hold him back any longer.”